 There are several articles about Buddha’s teachings on animals on Kadampa Life and I’ve added links to them here for easy finding, along with some extra videos below.
-If you like these articles and think they may help, please take a moment to look at these and share them with others so we can all keep raising awareness.
+If you like these articles and think they may help, please take a moment to share them with others so we can all keep raising awareness.

 How we treat the world’s animals—whether coldly or compassionately, selfishly or justly—is a measure of who we are.
 It defines our character, our moral progress, and our ability to look beyond self-interest.